SirRicSteel/TheosResearch.org/governance/THEOS_Functional_Time.md

 **Functional Time** is a temporal governance mechanism where:

-> **Past consequences shape future constraints without requiring memory of specific events or consciousness of temporal continuity.**
+> **Past consequences shape future constraints without requiring memory of specific events or recursive refinement of temporal continuity.**

 ### 3.1 Key Characteristics